-For each of valuation, custody (where not practical nor proportionate) and cash monitoring, these functions must be performed by an independent provider, administrator, or the manager or operator of the private fund subject to appropriate operational independence (ie the same people at the investment manager cannot perform portfolio management and valuation tasks, for example) and disclosure, management and monitoring of the potential conflicts of interest to investors.
+For each of valuation, title verification (where custody is not practical nor proportionate for the relevant private fund) and cash monitoring, these functions must be performed by an independent provider, administrator, or the manager or operator of the private fund.
+Where the manager or operator is appointed for a function, there must be appropriate operational independence (the same people at the investment manager cannot perform portfolio management and valuation tasks, for example) and potential conflicts of interest must be identified, monitored and disclosed to investors.

-An administrator must be authorised in an approved jurisdiction to provide administration services and not have a control relationship with the manager or operator of the private fund.
+An administrator must be established in an approved jurisdiction and authorised or otherwise permitted to provide administration services and not have a control relationship with the manager or operator of the private fund.
 Where there is a control relationship there must be appropriate operational independence and disclosure, management and monitoring of the potential conflicts of interest to investors.